odan/odan.github.io/_posts/2020-12-28-slim4-flysystem-v2.md

 ## Usage

-To use inject the `Filesystem` instance via dependency injection just declare it in the class constructor where you need it.
+To get the `Filesystem` instance via dependency injection, just declare it in the constructor where you need it.
+Normally you should use the filesystem instance only within a domain or application service.

 **Example**